 Bench testing under controlled conditions can start to minimize the variables.
 A physical form was created that’s shaped like the buttocks and is rigid.
 Since this “indenter” is rigid, it doesn’t reproduce a human body, but it does give a standardized shape, size, and stiffness that a standardized weight can be applied to, as part of the full scientific testing protocol.
 This means the tests are repeatable, and data can be compared if you want to evaluate the effect of changing cushions or covers, or if a cushion designer wants to evaluate different materials and constructions to see what the effects are and whether or not performance may be improved.
-This standardization gives you an apples to apples comparison.
+This standardization gives you an apples-to-apples comparison.
 When you have controlled the variables, you get a clearer view of what may be different across different technologies and different cushion solutions.
-Again, the ISO standard methods don’t indicate pass or fail, but the test results can help narrow choices you might want to consider for your client.
+Again, the ISO standard methods don’t indicate pass or fail, but the test results can help narrow choices you might want to consider for your individual.

 For more information on the CPG, ANSI/RESNA Wheelchair and Related Seating Standards Committee, and the ISO standards for Wheelchairs and Wheelchair Seating, please visit:

 Images provided by the University of Pittsburgh Tissue Integrity Management Laboratory

 Chair of the ANSI/RESNA Wheelchair and Related Seating Committee, Director of Regulatory Science for Permobil